 The problem was…I was passively curious about pH and I desperately wanted to find “the secret” to more flowers, bigger leaves, and sexier plants.
 Then one day I got a Miracle Berry (not an orchid, but a plant that needs a very-acidic pH of 4).
 Suddenly pH mattered and I needed to understand why and how.

-Video: Why I started pH adjusting and a quick lesson
+Video: Why I started pH adjusting water for my orchids

 In the spring of 2018, I started an experiment and began pH-adjusting my tap water for select orchids.
 My test group included a few epiphytic orchids, 2 compots of ~20 phalaenopsis seedlings, and any other orchids that were showing signs of chlorosis (yellowing often caused by nutrient deficiency) under my bright LED grow lights.
 After 2 months of experimenting with pH, I saw enough improvement that I started acidifying my tap water for the rest of my orchids.
 Now, after about 8 months, I feel strongly enough about the value of it and I’m documenting my insights and connecting the dots for others.